Pseudo-Rehearsal: Achieving Deep Reinforcement Learning without Catastrophic Forgetting: The RePR Model

 Knowledge is transferred to the long-term DQN by teaching it to produce similar outputs to the short-term DQN on examples from its experience replay.
 Alongside this, the long-term DQN is constrained with pseudo-rehearsal to produce similar output values to the previous long-term DQN on states generated from the long-term GAN.
 More specifically, the loss functions used are:

-where $s_j$ is a state drawn from the current task's experience replay, $N$ is the mini-batch size, $A$ is the set of possible actions, $\theta_i$ is the long-term DQN's weights on the current task, $\theta_i^+$ is the short-term DQN's weights after learning the current task and $\theta_{i-1}$ is the long-term DQN's weights after learning the previous task.
-Pseudo-items' inputs $\widetilde{s_j}$ are generated from a GAN and are representative of states in previously learnt games.
+where $s_j$ is a state drawn from the current task's experience replay, $N$ is the mini-batch size, $A$ is the set of possible actions, $\theta_i$ is the long-term DQN's weights on the current task, $\psi_i$ is the short-term DQN's weights after learning the current task and $\theta_{i-1}$ is the long-term DQN's weights after learning the previous task.
+Pseudo-items' inputs $\widetilde{s}_j$ are generated from a GAN and are representative of states in previously learnt games.
 The trade off between learning the new tasks and retaining the previous ones is controlled by a scaling factor ($0 < \alpha < 1$).
-A summary of the information flow while training the long-term DQN can be found in Fig.~\ref{LTM-training}.
+A summary of the information flow while training the long-term DQN can be found in Fig.~\ref{LTM-training} and the related pseudo-code can be found in the appendices as Algorithm~\ref{ltm-alg}.